• Skip to primary navigation

 Differences Between Green Leaf Lettuce and Escarole

-Green leaf lettuce and escarole are salad greens, but different.
+Green leaf lettuce and escarole are salad greens, but different - similar to a gold vs green kiwi comparison that points out subtle contrasts.

 Appearance and Texture